sa-mw-dach/manuela/docs/BOOTSTRAP.md

 argocd-server   argocd-server-argocd.apps-crc.testing          argocd-server   http   edge/Redirect   None
 ```

-#### Create cluster deployment agent configuration
+#### Create the cluster deployment agent configuration

-This also causes the manuela-tst-all testing project to be deployed via ArgocCD.
+This also causes the manuela-tst-all testing project to be deployed via ArgocCD
 ```bash
 oc create -n argocd -f ~/manuela-gitops/meta/argocd-<yourphysicalcluster>.yaml
 ```

-#### Deploy ArgoCD Cli Tool (optional)
+#### Deploy the ArgoCD Cli Tool (optional)

-Download the argocd binary, place it under /usr/local/bin and give it execution permissions
+Download the ArgoCD binary, place it under /usr/local/bin and give it execution permissions
 ```bash
 sudo curl -L https://github.com/argoproj/argo-cd/releases/download/v1.4.1/argocd-linux-amd64 -o /usr/local/bin/argocd
 sudo chmod +x /usr/local/bin/argocd
 ```
-Now you should be able to use the ArgoCD WebUI and the ArgoCD Cli tool to interact with the ArgoCD Server
+Now you should be able to use the ArgoCD WebUI and the ArgoCD Cli tool to interact with the ArgoCD Server.

-#### Validate gitops repo via ArgoCD web UI
+#### Validate gitops repo via ArgoCD Web UI

 Log in via openshift auth (or use user: admin, password: admin) and validate that at least the cluster deployment agent configuration and manuela-tst-all is present.

 To get the ArgoCD URL use: